Loanwords I. Hellenic

 - Herbert Weir Smyth and Gordon M. Messing (1956).
 Greek Grammar (Revised edition).
 Harvard University Press.

-Old Troyan is a Hellenic language that developed in parallel to mainland Greek on the other side of the Aegean, in Asia Minor.
+Old Troyan is also a Southern Hellenic language that developed in parallel to mainland Greek on the other side of the Aegean, in Asia Minor.
 Not surprisingly, we find numerous Hittite loans in its lexicon, but also Lemizh and Waldaiic ones.
 Legend dates its beginning to the Troyan War in the 13th or 12th century BC, but that would leave hardly enough time to explain the sound shifts and grammatical changes we see by around 900 BC.

 Old Troyan loanwords in Middle Lemizh, often reflecting Asian influences, date from the centuries after the Ghean rule.